-There are a few sets of bbq that customers can take advantage of ranging from RM78 to RM168.
+There are a few sets of bbq, ranging from RM78 to RM168.
 A set is inclusive of a few dishes and is much cheaper compare to ordering the dishes individually.
 We had the spare ribs bbq set which came with six plates of refillable appetizers – kimchi, cucumber, long beans, kacang botol, brinjal and bayam leaves.

 The dishes looked simply delicious and the real deal didn’t disappoint.

 Over at this restaurant and similarly in many Korean joints, the food is cook by the water on a metal plate over a gas cooker located at the center of the table.
 We had the pleasure to sit back and watch the food being cooked and at the same time enjoying the tastefully cooked marinated beef.

 The is the fried Korean Seafood Pancake.
 A really simple dish of egg with vegetables and seafood but the combination turned out delicious.

 Another dish was the Hot Pot Chicken with Bipim Bab (a version of claypot rice).
 We found the taste rather bland.
 Then came the Korean Chicken Ginseng Soup.
 The chicken was stuffed with glutinous rice, Chinese chestnut and boiled with ginseng strands and red dates.
 It has very strong herbal ginseng taste.

 The Special Korean Rice Cake has rice cake stir-fried in a slightly spicy and sweet chili sauce with large prawns together with pieces of squid and fish cake.
 This dish is unusual, bit chewy and it was our favourite.